 Opportunities for aircraft pilots and aviation personnel are growing steadily.
 Today's competitive job environment requires the right education and training to help you succeed.
 A growing number of commercial pilots have college degrees with flight training from Federal Aviation Administration (FAA) certified schools.

 Marywood University is the only institution in the region that offers a bachelor’s degree in aviation management.
-We are accredited by the Accreditation Council for Business Schools & Programs (ACBSP).
+Plus, our program is certified by the Federal Aviation Administration (FAA) and accredited by the Accreditation Council for Business Schools & Programs (ACBSP).
 Our faculty are pilots themselves, and small class sizes allow them to give students personal attention.

 Marywood offers a Bachelor of Business Administration (BBA) in Aviation Management.
 This program has two tracks:

 This unique combination of programs will prepare you for a career in airline/airport management and as an aircraft pilot.
 Pilots working in the field today find that having a business degree is a great asset.